 RecordSearch is the online collection database of the National Archives of Australia.
 Based on the series system, RecordSearch provides rich, contextual information about series, items, agencies, and functions.

 Unfortunately RecordSearch doesn't provide access to machine-readable data through an API, so we have to resort to screen scraping.
-The notebooks here all make use of the RecordSearch Tools library to handle the scraping.
+The notebooks here make use the RecordSearch Data Scraper to extract data.

 Harvest items from a search in RecordSearch¶